Frequently Asked Questions

 There are 4 levels of privacy that you can choose for your ePortfolio account:

-• Private: Only you and Saylor Foundation Administrators will be able to view your portfolio.
+• Private: Only you and Saylor Academy Administrators will be able to view your portfolio.
 Sign-in required.

 • Link-only Access: Your portfolio can be viewed by only those to whom you have given a direct URL link.
 Those viewers will not be required to sign-in themselves or have an account.